 Go-To Brain Food: Understanding Unsaturated Fats

 Is the right fat where it’s at when it comes to brain food?
-Good fats may have the opposite effect of bad fats on your heart and brain, and as a result, they may help to protect and preserve your memory.
-These fats have been linked to lower rates of dementia and mild cognitive impairment.
+Unsaturated fats may have the opposite effect of saturated and trans fats on your heart and brain; they may help protect and preserve your memory.
+Diets that contain plenty of healthy, unsaturated fats have been linked to lower rates of dementia and mild cognitive impairment.
 Unsaturated fats are considered healthier fats.
-They include monounsaturated and polyunsaturated fats.

 Ode to Omega-3s